Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - ISBN (International Standard Book Number)
      - A unique standard identifier (ISO 2108) used to identify monographic publications (books).
-The format ISBN-13, with hyphens, is required.
+ISBN-13 is required.
 E-ISBN is the expected value, with print ISBNs provided only where E-ISBN is not available.
-Inclusion of an ISBN-10, or an incorrectly formatted ISBN-13, will be flagged as an error by the COUNTER Validator.
+ISBN-13 MUST be formatted as follows: the string MUST include four hyphens, the first of which appears after the first three digits and the last of which appears before the last digit.
+There must be at least one digit between each of the four hyphens in the ISBN-13.
+ISBN-10 MUST NOT be used.
      -

    * - ISBN-13